snowyu/resource-file.js/README.md

 The Resource File Class inherited from [AdvanceFile][AdvanceFile]

+Note: the `load` option default to true when creating resource file object.

 ## Changes

 ### v0.4

+* set the `load` option default to true when creating resource file object(v0.4.6).
 + add the `summary` attribute to the Resource (v0.4.4).
 * the filter should run after loading config.
 * can work on windows